Skip to main content

 Employees who don’t feel comfortable voicing their opinions or concerns often remain silent.
 This can be problematic, particularly if it leads to serious issues being overlooked, resulting in decreased job satisfaction and high turnover rates.

-Like brands that act on customer feedback, an employer can use their employees’ perspectives to access a more diverse range of insights and experiences that better reflect the organisation and its people.
+Like brands that act on customer feedback, an employer can use employee experiences and perspectives to access a more diverse range of insights that better reflect the organisation and its people.

-As a result, a robust employee voice strategy can break down barriers and create empowered employees who feel both valued and engaged, leading to a 21% greater profitability for their employer, according to studies.
+As a result, a robust employee voice strategy can break down barriers and create empowered employees who feel both valued and engaged.
+According to studies, organisations that can engage their workforce in this way can experience up to a 21% greater profitability, highlighting the business case for promoting employee voice.

 By embracing employee voices in the workplace and utilising the additional insights they can gather as a result, employers can reap a number of considerable benefits that can contribute to enhanced organisational performance.